Limits and possibilities of refractive index in atomic systems: Limits of linear index of refraction

 This depends on the second transition through $\Omega_2$, but not the amplitude of $\mathbf{E_1}$ or phases of either field.
-Varying $|\Omega_2|$ from zero to arbitrarily high does not result in any significant change in $n$, so this is still no better than the two-level result.
+Varying $|\Omega_2|$ from zero to arbitrarily high would not result in any significant change in $n$, so this is still no better than the two-level result.
 At best, for small $\Gamma_2$ compared to $\Gamma_1$, this approaches the two-level result, but as $\Gamma_2$ becomes comparable to or greater than $\Gamma_1$, the maximum possible real part of the susceptibility becomes smaller than what is possible with two levels.
-This is shown in \fig{2 vs 3 re}.
+This is shown in \fig{2_level_vs_3_level}c.

-Since coherence effects in a three-level system do not help in enhancing the index, we will consider the effects of four-wave mixing on the index by moving to a four-level system in the next section.
+Since coherence effects in a three-level system do not help in enhancing the index, we will consider another effect, wave mixing, in the following section.